NadavElyakim27/EMULLR/README.md

 ```

 ## [Notebook](https://github.com/ok123123123/Multi_Dim_CP_Detection/blob/main/EMULLR.ipynb)
-A notebook that demonstrates use EMULLR algorithm on a real data set taken from the VIA company and then
+A notebook that demonstrates use EMULLR algorithm on a real data set taken from the *** company and then
  presents various experiments carried out during the development of the algorithm on generated data set.<br>

 ## Thanks for visiting